Healthy Through the Holidays…

 And, if you choose to indulge in that gingerbread latte, extra whip or and extra slice of pecan pie, be sure to enjoy every last bite without the guilt.
 Research shows that food is better metabolized when we think positively about the food we are eating.

-Tip #4 – Get a Massage — Holiday stress is a great excuse to treat yourself to a massage!
-And, as we know, and as stated by the Mayo Clinic, “some studies have found massage helpful for; Stress relief; Managing anxiety and depression; Pain; Stiffness; Blood pressure control; Infant growth; Sports-related injuries; Boosting immunity; and Cancer treatment.”
+Tip #4 – Take time to Slow Down — Holiday stress is a great excuse to treat yourself to some ‘you-time’ like massage!
+As stated by the Mayo Clinic, “some studies have found massage helpful for; Stress relief; Managing anxiety and depression; Pain; Stiffness; Blood pressure control; Infant growth; Sports-related injuries; Boosting immunity; and Cancer treatment.”
 Not that you need a reason but we love a good statistic.